 - CREATING A SHADOW Shadowing begins with the creation of a shadow.
 A shadow is an identical physical copy of a database.
 When a shadow is defined for a database, changes to the database are written simultaneously to its shadow.
 In this way, the shadow always reflects the current state of the database.
-For information about the different ways to define a shadow, see "Using CREATE SHADOW" on page 3-10. - DELETING A SHADOW If shadowing is no longer desired, the shadow can be deleted.
-For more information about deleting a shadow, see "Dropping a shadow" on page 3-13. - ADDING FILES TO A SHADOW A shadow can consist of more than one file.
+For information about the different ways to define a shadow, see Using CREATE SHADOW. - DELETING A SHADOW If shadowing is no longer desired, the shadow can be deleted.
+For more information about deleting a shadow, see Dropping a Shadow (Creating Databases). - ADDING FILES TO A SHADOW A shadow can consist of more than one file.
 As shadows grow in size, files can be added to accommodate the increased space requirements.